-LJN: BU7200, Rechtbank 's-Gravenhage', 09/748801-09 (English translation) Print uitspraak
+LJN: BU9716, Rechtbank 's-Gravenhage , 09/748802-09 (English translation) Print uitspraak

-Datum uitspraak: 21-10-2011 Datum publicatie: 29-12-2011
+Datum uitspraak: 21-10-2011

+Datum publicatie: 09-01-2012

 Rechtsgebied: Straf

 Soort procedure: Eerste aanleg - meervoudig

-Inhoudsindicatie:

-The court acquits the (main) defendant of participating in an organisation the object of which is committing terrorist offences.
-Besides, the court declares partially invalid the writ of summons as far as count 1.Bis concerned, which leads to partial acquittal of the defendant on those charges.
-The court considers legally and conclusively proved that the defendant committed charges 2, 3 and 4 and that the facts found consist of the following: with regard to count 2: Participation in a criminal organisation the object of which is to commit offences; with regard to count 3: Participation in the continued activities of an organisation proscribed by law; with regard to count 4: Complicity in repeatedly offending against the provision laid down in article 2 of the Sanctions Act 1977, committed intentionally.
-Custodial sentence for a term of six years.
-The defendant held a high position within the criminal and proscribed LTTE organisation.
-The LTTE used the Tamil diaspora for fundraising purposes, which funds this organisation then used to achieve its aims in Sri Lanka.
-The defendant was appointed as the person responsible for international finance, and kept a financial administration on behalf of the LTTE for many years with regard to a great number of countries, including the Netherlands.
-To this end, the defendant kept in touch with the LTTE in Sri Lanka, and also had contacts in those other countries.
-Even after the LTTE had been included in the European sanctions list, of which the defendant was aware, he continued his activities.
-With his activities the defendant participated in the criminal LTTE organisationin the Netherlands.
-The organisation in the Netherlands was predominantly involved in fundraising activities in support of the LTTE in Sri Lanka.
-To this end the organisation also had the object to compel the Tamils in the Netherlands to donate money.
-The defendant was aware that the LTTE had been included in the European terrorism list and that their activities were proscribed.
-This has not prevented the defendant from continuing in his function within the LTTE.
-Thus the defendant very knowingly ignored both European regulations and national legislation.
-Considering the seriousness of the offences proved, the pivotal role of the defendant within the organisation of the LTTE and the way in which the defendant considers his punishable conduct justifiable, a custodial sentence of considerable duration is required, amongst other things in order to prevent the defendant to offend against the law again in the future on the basis of his ideological motivation.
+Inhoudsindicatie: The court acquits the defendant of participating in an organisation the object of which is the commission of terrorist offences.
+Further, the prosecution is barred from prosecuting parts of count 1.B., and for the remainder of that count acquittal will ensue.
+The defendant is also acquitted of charges 5 and 6.
+The court declares legally and conclusively proved that the defendant committed the offences he is charged with in counts 2, 3 and 4 and that the proven facts constitute: with regard to count 2: Participation as a leader in an organisation the object of which is to commit offences; with regard to count 3: Participation as a leader in the continued activities of an organisation proscribed by law; with regard to count 4: Complicity in repeatedly offending against the provision laid down in article 2 of the Sanctions Act 1977, committed intentionally.
+Custodial sentence for a term of five years.
+The defendant was the leader of the TCC branch in the Netherlands.
+The TCC is one of many organisations falling within the scope of the International Secretariat of the LTTE in Sri Lanka and therefore formed part of the criminal and proscribed organisation then used to achieve its aims in Sri Lanka.
+With his activities the defendant participated in the criminal organisation in the Netherlands.
+This organisation in the Netherlands was predominantly involved in fundraising amongst fellow Tamils.
+To this end the organisation kept, in a very structured manner, lists of Tamils living in the Netherlands, recording who met the financial obligations and who did not.

 Vindplaats(en): Rechtspraak.nl

-Uitspraak

-DISTRICT COURT OF THE HAGUE
+Uitspraak DISTRICT COURT OF THE HAGUE